themanyone/FindAImage/README.md

 }
 ```

 Then we make sure `AImages.py` matches the configuration we set up.
-Also make sure the port numbers match up.
+If you change the above `port`, also change `LLAVA_ENDPOINT` in `FindAImage.py`.
 We're using port 8087 for these examples for no particular reason.

 ```shell
 ...